Select Page

 arrow pointing to solar flare image

-Solar flare trigering a burst of X-rays, plasma,
+Solar flare triggering a burst of X-rays, plasma,

 and energetic particles ©NASA/SDO